Bharath6384/Advanced-C-Lab-Manual/module 11.md

-## EXP NO:5C C PROGRAM TO WRITE THE LOGIC FOR THE REQUESTS
+## EXP NO 23: C PROGRAM TO WRITE THE LOGIC FOR THE REQUESTS
 ## Aim:
 To write a C program to write the logic for the requests